FIEF-nohell/pix/readme.md

 Caution: Lower pixel density values result in longer rendering times.
 You may need to experiment with this setting to achieve the desired output.

 The final argument is the color palette.
-You can browse available options or add your own in the palettes folder.
+You can browse available options or add your own in the `API/palettes` folder.

 ## Examples